 Laura Goff worked hard, knew how to do without, could make a good meal from almost nothing, and–according to her daughter–could get more writing on a postcard than anyone.
 Probably the first woman in our family to vote, she wrote her daughter on Oct.
 19, 1920, “Miss Grissel speaks at the Christian Church at 2:30 tomorrow and tells the women how to vote.
 Think I will learn how it’s done.”

-There were a half-dozen remnants of fabric from Grandma’s closet in the basement.
+There were a half-dozen remnants of fabric from Grandma’s closet.
 Mercy, one was that very piece of red.
 There was just barely enough of it.
 “Meant to be,” Great Grandma would have said.

 Great Grandmother Goff and I both worked on another small quilt, a Nine Patch with red centers.